vishalkumar957039/container/docs/tutorial.md

 open http://192.168.64.3
 ```

-If you configured the local domain `test` earlier in the tutorial, you can also open the page the full hostname for the container:
+If you configured the local domain `test` earlier in the tutorial, you can also open the page with the full hostname for the container:

 ```bash
 open http://my-web-server.test